bunkerity/bunkerweb/docs/concepts.md

 ## Database

+!!! warning "PostgreSQL 17"
+    As of now, **PostgreSQL 17** is not supported in the **Docker integration**.
+If you want to use PostgreSQL 17, you will have to use the Linux integration.

+    This is due to the fact that the `postgresql-client` package only has the 14, 15 and 16 versions available in the alpine repositories.

 BunkerWeb securely stores its current configuration in a backend database, which contains essential data for smooth operation.
 The following information is stored in the database:

 - **Settings for all services**: The database holds the defined settings for all the services provided by BunkerWeb.
 This ensures that your configurations and preferences are preserved and readily accessible.